Seigo/translator/README.md

 # Translator

-This project generates two SQL files with an `INSERT` statement for the `chargeable` and `domains` tables
+This project generates two SQL files with an `INSERT` statement for the `chargeable` and `domains` tables.

 It requires an input of two files: "Usage Report" CSV and a "Product Typemap" JSON